Research on Affirmations

 You can be the prime and sole architect of a deliberate and more positive self-concept or identity using self-affirmations.
 Over time and with this practice, you will release your negative self-talk and delimiting inner beliefs.
 Together, the inner dialogue and beliefs form what I call the “Disappointing Self.”
 Later we will do an exercise that helps get rid of this unfulfilled self so that you can anchor in a new and more self-prizing identity.

 I am a stunner.
-I just had to tell you that Jon and I went shopping today and bought a dress for tomorrow night.
+Just had to tell you that Jon and I went shopping today and bought a dress for tomorrow night.
 I really should keep taking pictures of myself because I am so hot!

-You can learn much more about this topic and how to create love that is just right for you in my dating book, Love in 90 Days: The Essential Guide to Finding Your Own True Love.
+You can learn much more about the power of affirmations and how to create love that is just right for you in my dating book, Love in 90 Days: The Essential Guide to Finding Your Own True Love.